TheJumpCloud/jumpcloud-slack-app/Azure/README-logs.md

-## JumpCloud Azure Slackbot Logging
+## JumpCloud JumpCloud App for Slack Azure Logging

-The JumpCloud Slackbot in Azure makes use of [Azure Application Insights](https://azure.microsoft.com/en-us/services/monitor/#features) to track invocations for each Azure Function.
-Two functions drive the JumpCloud Azure Slackbot functionality, "HttpTrigger-ReceiveSlackCommand" and "QueueTrigger-RunCommand".
+The JumpCloud App for Slack in Azure makes use of [Azure Application Insights](https://azure.microsoft.com/en-us/services/monitor/#features) to track invocations for each Azure Function.
+Two functions drive the JumpCloud App for Slack in Azure's functionality, "HttpTrigger-ReceiveSlackCommand" and "QueueTrigger-RunCommand".
 The following information can be found in each function:

 HttpTrigger-ReceiveSlackCommand: